Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

 \subsubsection{Temporal steering}

 A different approach to temporal correlations that combines elements of macrorealist and quantum models is that of {\it temporal steering}.
 Chen et al.~\cite{ChenPRA2014} introduced the concept of temporal steering inspired by the analogous notion in the spatial scenario \cite{UolaRMP2020}.
-Instead of looking at a macrorealist model for the observed correlations, as in standard LG tests, one assumes a higher control of the physical system that is necessary to perform state tomography.
+Instead of looking at a macrorealist model for the observed correlations, as in standard LG tests, one assumes a higher control over the physical system that is necessary to perform state tomography.
 The object of a temporal steering test is then the {\it state assemblage} $\{\sigma_{a|x}\}_{a,x}$ obtained by performing measurements described by instruments $\{\II_{a|x}\}_{a,x}$.
-More precisely, for an initial state $\rho$ we have
+More precisely, for an initial state $\varrho$ we have

-Notice that $\sigma_{a|x}$ is unnormalized, i.e., $\tr[\sigma_{a|x}]\leq 1$, where the normalization factor represents the probability of the outcome $a$.
+Notice that $\sigma_{a|x}$ is subnormalized, i.e., $\tr[\sigma_{a|x}]\leq 1$, where the normalization factor represents the probability of the outcome $a$.
 The question of temporal steering is then whether the assemblage $\{\sigma_{a|x}\}_{a,x}$ admits a {\it temporal hidden state model}, namely,

 where $\{\tilde{\sigma}_\lambda\}_\lambda$ is a set of normalized states and in which case the assemblage is {\it unsteerable}.
 In other words, a state assemblage is unsteerable if it can be interpreted as coming from a classical postprocessing, given by the distribution $p(a|x,\lambda)$, of an initial collection of states $\{\tilde{\sigma}_\lambda\}_\lambda$ distributed according to $p(\lambda)$.
 It is clear that an unsteerable assemblage satisfies all LG conditions.
 In fact, for an assemblage described by \cref{eq:THS} it is impossible to detect which measurement has been performed, as the state resulting from discarding the outcome is always $\sum_\lambda \tilde{\sigma}_\lambda$, regardless of the input $x$.